SlapOS/slapos/software/caddy-frontend/README.caddy_frontend.rst

 Please be aware that the `health-check-timeout` is really short by default, so in case if `/` of the backend is slow to reply configure proper path with `health-check-http-path` to not mark such backend down too fast, before increasing the check timeout.

+Thanks to using health-check it's possible to configure failover system.
+By providing `health-check-failover-url` or `health-check-failover-https-url` some special backend can be used to reply in case if original backend replies with error (codes like `5xx`).
+As a note one can setup this failover URL like `https://failover.example.com/?p=` so that the path from the incoming request will be passed as parameter.
+Additionally authentication to failover URL is supported with `health-check-authenticate-to-failover-backend` and SSL Proxy verification with `health-check-failover-ssl-proxy-verify` and `health-check-failover-ssl-proxy-ca-crt`.

 Examples
 ========